Thairath Online

 • Medical service charges,

-With rising ongoing health expenses, how should one plan?
+With rising health costs, how should one plan accordingly?

-Health care has gained increasing attention, as shown by a 6% growth in hospital-related spending via KTC credit cards in 2025 compared to the previous year.
-Notably, members aged 50 and above account for nearly 60% of all hospital spending.
-As aging entails higher costs, how should planning be approached?
+Interest in health care is growing, as shown by KTC credit card spending in the hospital category increasing by 6% in 2025 compared to the previous year.
+Notably, members aged 50 and above account for nearly 60% of hospital-related spending.
+Since aging often requires higher expenses, how should planning be approached?

-• Check all welfare benefits, health insurance, and existing assets.
+• Check all available welfare rights, health insurance, and assets.

-• Calculate monthly post-retirement expenses and plan for potential additional health costs sufficient to cover possible risks.
+• Calculate monthly post-retirement expenses and plan for potential special health expenses to cover possible risks.

-Finally, beyond financial planning, Thai society should pay attention to caregiver burnout, a critical cost families must address collaboratively.
-Clear planning is needed, just as with health expense planning.
+Finally, beyond expense planning, Thai society should pay attention to Caregiver Burnout, a critical cost that families must acknowledge and jointly address.
+This requires clear planning similar to that for health expenses.

-Read personal finance news and financial planning with Thairath Money to help you achieve "good finances, good life."https://www.thairath.co.th/money/personal_finance
+Read personal finance and financial planning news with Thairath Money to help you "achieve good finances and a good life."https://www.thairath.co.th/money/personal_finance

 Follow the Facebook page: Thairath Money at this linkhttps://www.facebook.com/ThairathMoney